 This blog was originally published on AEA365 on December 28, 2018: https://aea365.org/blog/evaluation-reporting-with-adobe-spark-by-ouen-hunter-and-emma-perk/

-The free version of Adobe Spark has a lot of features, but it can be difficult to customize the layout.
-Therefore, we created our layouts in PowerPoint then uploaded them to Spark.
+The free version of Adobe Express has a lot of features, but it can be difficult to customize the layout.
+Therefore, we created our layouts in PowerPoint then uploaded them to Express.
 This enabled us to customize the font, alignment, and illustrations.
 Follow these instructions to create a similar webpage:

 - Create a slide deck in PowerPoint.
 Use one slide per photo and text from the participant.
 The first slide serves as a template for the rest.

 - After creating the slides, you have a few options for saving the photos for upload.

 - Use a snipping tool (Windows’ snipping or Mac’s screenshot function) to take a picture of each slide and save it as a PNG file.